keeganskeate/personal-website/docs/development.md

 > Add the `--noinput` tag to suppress the overwrite warning.

+You can configure static files to be served from [Firebase Storage](https://firebase.google.com/docs/storage) instead of from [Firebase Hosting](https://firebase.google.com/docs/hosting) in `personal_website/settings.py`.

 ## Running

 You can then serve the site locally with: